Find industry contacts & talent representation

 The following FAQ entries may contain spoilers.
 Only the biggest ones (if any) will be covered with spoiler tags.
 Spoiler tags have been used sparingly in order to make the page more readable.

-In early 19th century England, in the fictional town of Meryton, Hertfordshire, somewhere near London, the five Bennet daughters Elizabeth (Greer Garson), Jane (Maureen O'Sullivan), Mary (Marsha Hunt), Kitty (Heather Angel), and Lydia (Ann Rutherford) are coming of age.
+In early 19th century England, in the fictional town of Meryton, Hertfordshire, somewhere near London, the five Bennet sisters -- Elizabeth (Greer Garson), Jane (Maureen O'Sullivan), Mary (Marsha Hunt), Kitty (Heather Angel), and Lydia (Ann Rutherford) -- are coming of age.
 It's the aim of Mrs Bennet (Mary Boland) to marry them successfully.
-When wealthy (and single) Mr Charles Bingley (Bruce Lester) purchases Netherfield estate and moves in with his haughty sister Caroline (Frieda Inescort) and arrogant friend Mr Darcy (Laurence Olivier), Mrs Bennet tries to interest them in her daughters.
+When wealthy (and single) Charles Bingley (Bruce Lester) purchases Netherfield estate and moves in with his haughty sister Caroline (Frieda Inescort) and arrogant friend Darcy Fitzwilliam (Laurence Olivier), Mrs Bennet tries to interest them in her daughters.
 At the Assembly Ball, Bingley and Jane take an immediate liking to each other, whereas Darcy finds Elizabeth to be beneath his station and the headstrong and 'decided' Elizabeth abhors him as well, their pride and their prejudices affecting their obvious attraction to each other.

 Yes, albeit indirectly.
 The film is actually based on a stage adaptation by Helen Jerome that, in turn, was based on the novel Pride and Prejudice (1813) by British author Jane Austen [1775 1817].
 The stage play was adapted for the film by English writer Aldous Huxley and American screenwriter Jane Murfin.